-Research into placentophagy is in the baby stages, so there isn't a lot of factual data available; however, most feedback from mothers who've consumed their placenta report positive feedback - especially regarding milk supply and avoiding depression or baby blues.
+Clinical research into placentophagy is in the baby stages, so there isn't a lot of factual data available; however, most feedback from mothers who've consumed their placenta report positive feedback - especially regarding milk supply and avoiding depression or baby blues.
 After 3rd stage (birth of the placenta), a small portion can be cut off and used to stop or simply prevent a postpartum hemorrhage.
 Simply placed under the tongue, or between the gums and cheek, oxytocin, and other hormones, quickly seep into the bloodstream and stop excessive bleeding almost immediately.
 Even when swallowed, we see the same effects.
 (Note, mama doesn't want to start chewing the chunk of placenta - just close your eyes and swallow).
-Some midwives will mix up a milkshake to make the placenta more palatable, and mimic what many other mammals do after birth - consume the entire placenta to balance the hormones postpartum.
+Some midwives will mix up a smoothie to make the placenta more palatable, and mimic what many other mammals do after birth - consume the entire placenta.
 Oxytocin is not only the "love hormone" but is also the hormone that strengthens your contractions throughout labor (regulated by beta-endorphins).
 Oxytocin in its synthetic form is known as pitocin or syntocinon (depending where you live) and is routinely used to induce or augment labor, and also used in an injection form during a managed 3rd stage or to stop a postpartum hemorrhage.
 Synthetic oxytocin, however, does not cross the maternal blood-brain barrier, and as a result does not have the same effects on milk supply and positive mood as the natural forms of oxytocin.

 My midwife for my 2nd birth recently told me a story about her milk cow.
 She had birthed many calves before, and after each one (cows being vegetarian, keep in mind) her cow would "gobble up the whole thing" and would produce about 5 gallons of milk a day.
 During one particular birth, some dogs came near her, fighting, and scared her.
 Being the sensitive mammal that she is (just like humans), the cow tensed up, and ended up retaining her placenta.
 After a few days and no placenta, the midwife went in to obtain the placenta - which the cow did not consume.
 She noted that this was the only time the cow ever struggled with milk supply issues, hardly producing any milk at all, and acted sort of depressed and different after this birth.
 Was it the birth experience or the retained placenta?
 Likely the birth experience which obviously reduced the oxytocin levels during and after birth, but the cow also didn't have that backup plan.
 Something to think about.